 Scholarly Commons Citation

 Barnett, Randy E., "The Wages of Crying Judicial Restraint" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1346.
+1346.